smyrgl/ducking-lana/README.md

 - Cocoapods (0.36.0.beta.1 or later)
 - Mogenerator

-There is a single script that will take care of any depedencies that can be run from the project root using ``.

 Third-party code
 ----------------
 Because of the nature of the challenge I wanted to reduce the amount of third-party code to a minimum, however I did add a couple of depedencies that are unrelated to the core challenge.